RWTH-E3D/ressourcenwaechter/README.md

 License: CC BY-NC-SA 4.0

-This includes assembly guides, methodological documentation, and other written materials.
+This includes assembly guides, methodological documentation, and other written materials, except for quotations and otherwise indicated parts.

 ### Artworks